search icon

 Starts at $0 + state fees and only takes 5-10 minutes

-A franchise tax is a cost you must pay to do business or exist in a state.
+A franchise tax is a cost that a business owner must pay for the privilege of doing business or existing in a certain state.
 Only certain states impose a franchise tax, and some businesses are exempt from it.
-Let’s take a look at the franchise tax definition.
+This guide explains the basics of a franchise tax, including what it is, where it’s imposed, and more.

 What is a franchise tax?